-Ivy the hen took centre stage with bride Amelia Longman
+Ivy the hen took centre stage with her owner Amelia

 Images: Mark Sisley

-When Amelia Longman started planning her Berkshire wedding at Cliveden House, it was inevitable that her VIPs (very important pets) had to be included in the day.
+When bride-to-be Amelia started planning her Berkshire wedding at Cliveden House, it was inevitable that her VIPs (very important pets) had to be included in the day.

 Amelia owns six chickens adopted from the British Hen Welfare Trust (BHWT) as well as pigs, goats, horses and sheep.